CU EngageCU Engage includes a number of civic engagement, democratic education, and dialogues programs on the CU Boulder campus.

 Graduate Fellowship in Community-Based Research

-• The INVST Community Leadership Program offers transformative service-learning for social and environmental justice.
-This intensive two-year training program develops community leaders who engage in compassionate action as a lifetime commitment.
-Through a combination of theory, skills and community service, CU Boulder students learn to be effective and responsible community leaders.
+The 2-Year INVST Program offers community-based learning for eco-social transformation.
+Through a combination of critical theory studies, concrete skill-building, and community internships, CU Boulder students learn to be effective and responsible community leaders.
+We offer:

 The Leadership Studies Minor (LSM) enables you to develop as a leader.
 Whether you plan to lead a start-up, be a community organizer, found a non-profit, serve in the military, or run for office, one common ingredient is leadership.
 We in the LSM seek students from all walks of life and all majors.